qwefgh90/treex/docs/api/treex.childaddedevent.children.md

 > Warning: This API is now obsolete.
 >
-> Use [the children property](./treex.treenode.children.md) A new child list after adding a node.
+> Use [the children property](./treex.treenode.children.md) instead of it.
+A new child list after adding a node.
 >

 <b>Signature:</b>